A “wasps nest” isn’t something you want to unexpectedly wander into…

 - Clean up rotten fruit under fruit trees

 Wasp hunters, is that a thing?

-Well of course, there’s always “that guy” who decides to either make art of an underground wasp nest (watch here).
-And then there’s the “inventor” type who decides to modify and old fan and make a wasp vacuum cleaner of sorts to suck all the wasps out of a nest (watch here).
+Well, of course, there’s always “that guy” who decides to either make art of an underground wasp nest (watch here).
+And then there’s the “inventor” type who decides to modify an old fan and make a wasp vacuum cleaner of sorts to suck all the wasps out of a nest (watch here).
 Personally, I am allergic to wasp stings and there’s no way I would attempt either of these unique approaches.
 I would call a professional pest service like Lawn and Pest Solutions and let them handle this while I stayed safely inside.
 A licensed technician from Lawn and Pest can assess the situation and handle it promptly and safely.
-We serve all areas between Memphis, Oxford, New Albany and Tupelo and everywhere in between.
-Give us a call and avoid wasps, hornets, bees and other angry pests!
+We serve all areas between Memphis, Oxford, New Albany, Tupelo, and everywhere in between.
+Give us a call and avoid wasps, hornets, bees, and other angry pests!